YuliiaBi1a/employeeManagement/README.md

 1. Copy the file.
 2. Open Insomnia.
 3. Go to `Application` > `Preferences` > `Data` > `Import Data`.
-4. Select `From File` and choose the downloaded `insomnia-crud-simulation.json` file.
+4. Select `From File` and choose the copied `insomnia-crud-simulation.json` file.
 5. Start testing the CRUD simulation.

 ## ✔ Code Principles